kubewarden/docs/docs/quick-start.md

 ---
-sidebar_label: "Quick Start"
+sidebar_label: "Quick start"
-title: ""
+title: "Quick start"
 ---

-# Quick Start

 The Kubewarden stack is made of the following components:

 * An arbitrary number of `ClusterAdmissionPolicy` resources: this is how policies are defined inside Kubernetes
-* An arbitrary number of `PolicyServer` resources: this component represents a Deployment of a Kubewarden `PolicyServer`.
+* An arbitrary number of `PolicyServer` resources: these components represent a deployment of a Kubewarden `PolicyServer`.
 The policies defined by the administrators are loaded and evaluated by the Kubewarden `PolicyServer`
 * A Deployment of `kubewarden-controller`: this is the controller that monitors the `ClusterAdmissionPolicy` resources and interacts with the Kubewarden `PolicyServer` components

 ## Installation

 :::info PREREQUISITES
 Currently, the chart depends on `cert-manager`.
-Make sure you have [`cert-manager`](https://cert-manager.io/docs/installation/) installed *before* installing the `kubewarden-controller` chart.
+Make sure you install [`cert-manager`](https://cert-manager.io/docs/installation/) *before* the `kubewarden-controller` chart.

 You can install the latest version of `cert-manager` by running the following commands: